angular/angular/aio/content/guide/build.md

 ## Configuring size budgets

 As applications grow in functionality, they also grow in size.
-The CLI allows you to set size thresholds in your configuration to ensure that parts of your application stay within size boundaries that you define.
+The CLI lets you set size thresholds in your configuration to ensure that parts of your application stay within size boundaries that you define.

 Define your size boundaries in the CLI configuration file, `angular.json`, in a `budgets` section for each [configured environment](#app-environments).